 They Are Difficult to Stop and Control

 Playground ziplines are fun because they move quickly – but they are also difficult to stop and/or control when needed.
 The safest way to stop a zipline is to let it run out of steam from the initial push-off.
 Trying to stop a zipline by catching it as the child zooms by is never a safe option – but too often, we see injuries to both children and playground supervisors from this exact scenario.

 Finally, ziplines can cause unexpected collisions and put other children at play at risk.
 Slides and traditional swing paths are relatively short, so it’s easy to see if there are other children in the way and warn them to step back.
 However, zipline tracks can be much longer, and children can wander into their path accidentally.
 That paired with the quick movement of the zipline doesn’t provide enough time to warn children at play.

 What Are the Most Common Injuries Caused by Playground Ziplines?

 Unfortunately, ziplines are a common area for accidents and injuries on the playground.
-Many injuries are caused by parents or supervisors allowing children who are too young to use them, as they haven’t developed appropriate grip strength or decision-making skills yet to use a zipline safely.
+Many injuries are caused by parents or supervisors allowing children who are too young to use them.
+These children don't have the appropriate grip strength or decision-making skills yet to use a zipline safely.